mnlipp/VM-Operator/index.md

 VMs are not the typical workload managed by Kubernetes.
 You can neither have replicas nor can the containers simply be restarted without a major impact on the "application".
 So there are many features for managing pods that we cannot make use of.
-Qemu in its container can simply be deployed as a pod or using a stateful set with replica 1, which is rather close to simply deploying the pod (you get the restart and some PVC management "for free").
+Qemu in its container can only be deployed as a pod or using a stateful set with replica 1, which is rather close to simply deploying the pod (you get the restart and some PVC management "for free").